You've reached What is MS? Part 2. If you arrived here first and want to read the first part, click here.

-With a definite diagnosis, we now had the answer to all those nagging symptoms that wouldn't go away.
-We still didn't have a definite answer to the question - what is MS, but we had the reason why he felt the way he did.
+With a definite diagnosis, we now had the answer to all those nagging symptoms that just wouldn't go away.
+We still didn't have a complete and definitive answer to the question - what exactly is MS?
+At the very least, we had a reason why he felt the way he did.

 Things went on as "normal" for quite a few years after his diagnosis.
 Cir continued working and taking martial arts classes.
-He worked at a vitamin store, and learned by reading and occasionally talking to others, which vitamins were good for the nervous system.
+He worked at a vitamin store and had learned by reading and occasionally talking to others, which vitamins were good for the nervous system.
+He began taking a B 100 vitamin, as well as other herbs to help stave off the effects that were said to come as a result of MS.

-Here's a short animation video that explains what MS is.
+Here's a short animation video that explains what happens to the nervous system when you have MS.

-Multiple sclerosis is a chronic illness, meaning that it will last for a long time.
+Another thing we learned was that multiple sclerosis is a chronic illness, meaning that it will last for a long time, most likely for the rest of your life.
+Once you develop MS, it will not go away.
 It is also progressive, meaning that it continuously gets worse or more severe over time.
-Some may use the term, chronic progressive MS or cpms, but this is not a true description of the disease.
+Some may use the term, chronic progressive MS or CPMS.
+This, however, is not a true description of the disease.

 Around the year 2000, Cir had progressed to the point where he could no longer work.
-He went from rrms to spms or secondary progressive MS. This was a drastic, though not totally devastating change in our lives.
-We just had to start over with learning what MS was for someone with this type of multiple sclerosis.
+It was very difficult for him to walk without a cane, walker, or a wheelchair.
+He went from RRMS to SPMS or secondary progressive MS. This was a drastic, though not totally devastating, change in our lives.
+We basically had to start over with learning what MS was for someone with this type of multiple sclerosis.

-To read more about the different Types of MS
+Click the link to read more about the different Types of MS.

 Do you have a ready answer when someone asks you, "What is MS? or Are you one of Jerry's kids?"